buraglio/ipv6-subnet-planner/webapp/README.md

 Wrap this thing in nginx and add an SSL certificate.

 ## To Do
-Make an init or systemctl script to start this piece of junk on boot
+* Make an init or systemctl script to start this piece of junk on boot
+* Add option to output as plan text as well as json